-With a cold brew coffee concentrate maker, you can quickly and cleanly make coffee concentrate
+With a dedicated concentrate maker, you can quickly and cleanly make coffee concentrate

 But the driving reason to get a cold brew coffee maker is it's purpose-built for it, making your life much easier.
 All the while, giving you better tasting coffee.

-The OXO cold brew coffee concentrate maker is designed so that the cold brew coffee concentrate is filtered out by dripping through the bottom of the cold brew maker at the flip of a switch.
-In other words, you don’t have to touch the coffee concentrate or wet coffee grounds during the brewing process.
-And you can step away and let the coffee brewer do it’s thing.
+The OXO maker is designed so that the coffee concentrate is filtered out by dripping through the bottom of the maker at the flip of a switch.
+In other words, you don't have to touch the concentrate or wet coffee grounds during the brewing process.
+And you can step away and let the coffee brewer do it's thing.

 How to make cold brew coffee without a cold brew coffee maker

 If you don't have a dedicated cold brew coffee concentrate maker, you can mix everything in a big container to allow the coffee to brew.
 You'll then need to pour the cold brew coffee concentrate through a filter when it's ready.

 For example, you can set it up using a v60 coffee brewer if you have one.
 Alternatively, many recipes will suggest using a French press coffee brewer.

 I don't recommend either of these methods because as mentioned earlier, when you pour out the coffee concentrate because you agitate the coffee grounds and risk releasing bitter compounds into your coffee.

 Additionally, with the French press, the filter typically does not catch all the coffee grounds, so you end up with cold brew coffee that doesn't taste as clean (i.e., there are actual bits of grinds in your coffee).

 So, it is definitely worth investing in a proper cold brew coffee maker!